Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Potential outcome framework

-where $\hat G(\cdot)$ is an estimate of $G(\cdot)$ under the assumption that a normal linear model holds after a Box–Cox transformation \citep{zhang2012}.
-Finally the $p$-th quantile $q_{Y(t)}(p)$ is estimated by inverting the estimated unconditional distribution function $\hat F_t(y)$ and substituting this estimate into the expression given by (\ref{target}) to obtain the estimate of the quantile treatment effect for the population.
-This is popularly known as outcome regression (OR) based estimate.
+where $\hat G$ is an estimate of $G$ under the assumption that a normal linear model holds after a Box–Cox transformation.
+Finally the target $\tau_0$-th quantile $q_{Y(t)}(\tau_0)$ is estimated by inverting the estimated unconditional distribution function $\hat F_t(y)$ and substituting it into the expression given in (\ref{target}) to obtain the estimate of the quantile treatment effect for the population.
+This is known as outcome regression (OR) based estimate.
 Similarly, one can estimate $F_{t|1}(\cdot)$, given in (\ref{marginal_y_t}), by

-We then invert $\hat F_{t|1}(y)$ to obtain estimates of $q_{Y_{i}(t)|D_i=1}(p)$ and hence the quantile treatment effect for the treated $\zeta_p$ given in the expression (\ref{target_t}).
-Alternative estimators of the counterfactual distributions proposed by \cite{zhang2012} are based on inverse propensity weighting (IPW) and matching techniques. \citet{Firpo_2017} proposed quantile regression approach for estimation of counterfactual quantiles using inverse propensity score as weights.
+One can then invert $\hat F_{t|1}(y)$ to obtain estimates of $q_{Y(t)|D=1}(\tau_0)$ and the quantile treatment effect for the treated $\zeta_{\tau_0}$ defined in (\ref{target_t}).
+An alternative set of estimators of the counterfactual distributions proposed by \cite{zhang2012} are based on inverse propensity weighting (IPW) and matching techniques. \citet{Firpo_2017} proposed quantile regression approach for estimation of counterfactual quantiles using inverse propensity score as weights.

-\section{Proposed Methodology}
+\section{Proposed methodology}